bfrggit/R-sc/README.md

 - `ggplot2`: Data visualization (i.e. generation of good-looking plots).
 - `reshape2`: Data pre-processing.
 - `Cairo`: More advanced vector graphics, used to generate PDF files with embedded fonts.

+## Running R scripts

+All the R scripts in this project need to be run from the **project root**.
+The project root is the folder you get when you run `git clone` or when you extract this project from an archive.

+Change your working directory (a.k.a.
+PWD) to the **project root** and run all R scripts there, even if the script itself does not reside in the project root.